Jefferson County, Washington Demographics 2026

 Economy, Income & Housing

 The median household income in Jefferson County is $71,143.
 This is 25% lower than the state median of $94,952.
-Compared to the national median of $78,538, household income here is 9% lower.
+It is also 9% lower than the national median of $78,538.
 The poverty rate stands at 12.6%.
 This is 27% higher than the state poverty rate of 9.9%.
 The unemployment rate is 7.7%.
 This is 54% higher than the state rate of 5.0%.
 The median home value is $495,100.
 Housing costs are 5% lower than the state median of $519,800.
 The home-value-to-income ratio of 7.0x suggests that housing affordability is a significant concern for many residents.
 79.7% of occupied housing units are owner-occupied.
 This homeownership rate is 25% higher than the state average of 63.9%.

 Race & Ethnicity